 - 6.1 Intended use.
 The M16A4 rifle is intended for use by military personnel as a combat weapon. - 6.2 Acquisition requirements.
 Acquisition documents should specify the following: - a.
 Title, number, and date of this specification. - b.
 Lists of drawings and specifications pertinent to the rifle, showing applicable revision dates. - c.
-Examination, testing criteria and alternate sample size for components and weapons (see 4.7.5, 4.14.1, and 6.7.1-6.7.26). - d.
+Examination, testing criteria and alternate sample size for components and weapons. - d.
 Disposition of interchangeability and endurance tested rifles. - e.
-Requirements for submission of first article sample (see 3.1 and 4.2.1).
+Requirements for submission of first article sample (see 3.1 and 4.2).

 - f.
 Responsibility for furnishing ammunition. - g.
-Quantity, shipping instructions and test procedures for M16A4 rifles required for interplant interchangeability test (see 4.17.1). - h.
+Quantity, shipping instructions and test procedures for M16A4 rifles required for interplant interchangeability test (see 6.9). - h.
 Procedures and method's for demilitarizing and disposing of rejected material. - i.
 Disposition of Government furnished property. - j.
 Interplant interchangeability. - 6.3 Testing firing facilities.
 Test firing facilities and operating procedures should be designed by the contractor in conformance with local, state, and Federal regulations and suitable for carrying out prescribed firing tests with safety of operating and visiting personnel.

-6.4 Malfunction classifications.
+6.4 Malfunction types.

 - a.
 Failure of bolt to lock.
 Failure of bolt to fully close and rotate to the locked position in the barrel extension. - b.
 Failure of the forward assist assembly to assist bolt closure.
 Failure of the pawl of the forward assist assembly to engage or remain engaged with the bolt carrier serrations during manual attempt to lock the bolt, when the bolt fails to lock on return to the battery position. - c.
 Doubling.
 During semi-automatic firing, rifles should be checked to assure that no doubling occurs (i.e., two shots fired with a single trigger pull).
 Doubling should be recorded as a malfunction. - d.
 Failure to fire.
 Failure of the rifle to fire the cartridge, when the cartridge has been fully chambered, bolt has been locked in the battery position, and the trigger has been pulled. - e.
 Failure to feed from magazine.
 Failure of the bolt to completely strip the next round from the magazine. - f.
 Failure to eject.
-Failure of the rifle to eject a round from the rifle, whenthe cartridge has been fired and the cartridge_case has been completely extracted from the chamber. - g.
+Failure of the rifle to eject a round from the rifle, when the cartridge has been fired, and the cartridge case has been completely extracted from the chamber. - g.
 Failure to chamber.
 Failure of the rifle to chamber a cartridge that has been completely stripped from the magazine. - h.
 Failure to extract.
 Failure of the rifle to remove a cartridge case or unfired cartridge from the chamber. - i.
 Bolt fails to hold to the rear.
-Failure of the bolt to remain in the rearward position after the last round in the magazine has been fired.
+Failure of the bolt to remain in the rearward position after the last round in the magazine has been fired. - 6.4.1 Defective rifle.
+A defective rifle is a unit of product which contains one or more defects (end item assembly or component). - 6.5 Submission of contractor inspection equipment designs for approval.
+Submit copies of designs as required to: Commander, U.S. Army ARDEC, ATTN: RDAR-QEW-C, Picatinny Arsenal, NJ 07806-5000.
+This address will be specified on the Contract Data Requirements List, DD Form 1423 in the contract.

-6.4.1 Class of malfunction.